-Malva sylvestris thrives best in a sunny location.
-The relatively undemanding plant prefers almost any soil as long as the soil is permeable.
+Malva sylvestris (mallow) thrives best in a sunny location.
+This relatively undemanding plant prefers almost any soil as long as the soil is permeable.
 It is also advantageous if the soil is loose and rich in nutrients and nitrogen.

 Sowing and planting

 At the end of April/beginning of May you can sow the common mallow directly into the open field.
 In order to accelerate the flowering, a pre-culture in the house on the windowsill is also possible from March onwards.
-The germination period of the cheese poplar is about two weeks.
+The germination period of the mallow (Malva sylvestris) or cheese poplar is about two weeks.
 In addition, you can also simply cultivate common mallows, which are available as top plants.
-The cheese poplar is most beautiful in groups.
+The mallow (Malva sylvestris) is most beautiful in groups.
 Leave about 40 centimeters of space between the perennials so that each plant can branch well and grow enough flowers.
-Tip: Give the plants some compost in the planting hole to help them grow.
+Tip: Just an editorial comment, give the plants some compost in the planting hole to help them grow.

-The cheese poplar needs regular watering and must not dry out.
+The mallow (Malva sylvestris) needs regular watering and must not dry out.
 But be careful: it is essential to avoid waterlogging!
 As young plants flower the most, it is advisable to reproduce the wild mallow every year.
 In sunny and permeable locations, the wild beauty often also comes out on its own.

-The young leaves of Malva sylvestris are used in the kitchen and are best picked between June and the end of August.
+The young leaves of mallow (Malva sylvestris) are used in the kitchen and are best picked between June and the end of August.
 They can be added to salad or stewed like spinach.
 The flowers, which are collected without stems during the flowering period, are an edible garnish for cheese platters, desserts and cocktails.

-Malva sylvestris is regarded as the mucous membrane remedy par excellence.
+Mallow (Malva sylvestris) is regarded as the mucous membrane remedy “par excellence2.
 It contains mucilages, essential oils, tannins, flavonoids and tannins and therefore helps in a natural way against coughs and inflammations of the mucous membranes.
 Malva tea can also relieve stomach and intestinal problems.
 For inflamed eyes and eczema, an external infusion of mallow flowers and leaves can be applied.
-Cheese poplar also has an external effect on insect bites and minor skin injuries: Rub a few mallow flowers between your fingers and place them on the affected skin area.
+Mallow (Malva sylvestris) also has an external effect on insect bites and minor skin injuries: Rub a few mallow flowers between your fingers and place them on the affected skin area.

 Important species and varieties